 Capital Account Transactions

-Such transactions that can change the value of any asset or liability.
+Such transactions can change the value of any asset or liability.
 These assets and liabilities can be located in India as well as owned by an individual living outside India.
 On the contrary, such assets and liabilities can be located outside India and owned by an individual living in India.

 Current Account Transactions